History of the English and British line of succession: Mary I

 Upon her death, the throne passed to the first person in the succession, who became Elizabeth I.

 Elizabeth I

 During her reign, Elizabeth I never named a successor.
 On the day of Elizabeth's death, 24 March 1603, Elizabeth's potential heirs were from the lines of her father's two sisters:

-Descendants of Henry VIII's elder sister, Margaret, Queen of Scots, were excluded by Henry's Will:
+Descendants of Henry VII's eldest daughter, Margaret Tudor, Queen of Scotland, were excluded by Henry's will: